Working Toward the End of Abortion

 Proponents of both the pro-life movement and the abortion abolition movement affirm in common the same underlying principles: that life begins at conception, life is sacred, abortion is a wrongful taking of life, abortion should be abolished, and the law should make abortion a criminal act.
 It may mystify many people to discover that two groups who share those beliefs in common could come to have a volatile relationship with one another.

-Answering questions of contention
+Answering questions of contention about the abortion abolition movement

 Below, I will explore several questions that have emerged as points of contention between pro-life Southern Baptists and the abortion abolition movement.
 I will examine relevant biblical texts, explore commonalities and differences between the two movements, discuss why cooperation may be threatened by those differences and whether it should be, and explain why I affirm the traditional pro-life position on each question.